Power and Limitations of Aggregation in Compound AI Systems: Characterizing Elicitability-Expansion

 \paragraph{How the power-characterizing condition strengthens the mechanisms.} While the power-characterizing condition implies the implementation of one of the mechanisms, it is a strictly stronger condition.
-This is evidenced by the fact that the power-characterizing condition is necessary and sufficient for elicitability-expansion, whereas implementing one of the mechanisms is not sufficient for elicitability-expansion (as shown in \Cref{sec:insufficiency}).
+This is evidenced by the fact that the power-characterizing condition is necessary and sufficient for elicitability-expansion while implementing one of the mechanisms is not sufficient for elicitability-expansion as shown by propositions in \Cref{sec:insufficiency}.

-The power-characterizing condition, specifically Conditions~\ref{cond:existence-d},\ref{cond:strengthened-binding} in \Cref{def:characterizing_condition} strengthen the mechanisms in two ways. \begin{itemize} \item First, we require a mechanism to jointly be implemented across all of the agents, rather than implemented for each agent individually.
+The power-characterizing condition, specifically the second case of \Cref{def:characterizing_condition}, strengthens the mechanisms in two ways. \begin{itemize} \item First, we require a mechanism to jointly be implemented across all of the agents, rather than implemented for each agent individually.
 That is, we place a \emph{joint} requirement across all $k \in [K]$, requiring that the same $\bd \in \calB_{\calS(\bx^{(A)}), \calV(\bx^{(A)})}$ witnesses the violation of binding constraints for every $k \in [K]$.